 While the Compensation Committee does not establish compensation levels based solely on a review of competitive market data, it believes that such data is a useful tool in its deliberations as it recognizes that our compensation policies and practices must be competitive in the marketplace for us to be able to attract, motivate, and retain qualified executive officers.
 Generally, the Compensation Committee reviews our executive compensation relative to our established competitive market (based on an analysis of the compensation policies and practices of a select group of peer companies) every year.
-The Compensation Committee uses the competitive market data when evaluating all aspects of executive compensation.
-The Compensation Committee engages AON Radford to assist with updating our compensation peer group and assessing the competitiveness of our executive compensation program.
+The Compensation Committee uses the competitive market data when evaluating all aspects of executive compensation, examining salary, cash and long-term incentives to have a holistic view of total compensation as well as the overall cost to the company.
+The Compensation Committee engaged Aon's Human Capital Practice ("Aon", "Radford") to assist with updating our compensation peer group and assessing the competitiveness of our executive compensation program.

-2022 Salaries
+2023 Salaries

 We use base salary to compensate our NEOs for their experience, skills, knowledge, role, and responsibilities.
-When establishing the base salaries of our NEOs, our Board of Directors and the Compensation Committee consider a variety of factors, including each NEO's seniority and level of responsibility as well as competitive market data and our ability to find a replacement if the individual left our employment.
+When establishing the base salaries of our NEOs, our Board of Directors and the Compensation Committee consider a variety of factors, including each NEO's experience, criticality to the business, level of responsibility, retention risk, competitive market data, internal pay parity, and our ability to find a replacement if the individual left our employment.
 The base salary of each NEO is initially set upon the NEO's commencement of employment with us and reviewed annually and adjusted from time to time to reflect performance and realign with market data.

-In January 2022, upon recommendation of the Compensation Committee, the Board approved increasing Dr. Dananberg's annual base salary from \$464,386 to \$482,961 and Ms. Sullivan's annual base salary from \$453,200 to \$471,328.
+In January 2023, upon recommendation of the Compensation Committee, the Board approved increasing Dr. Dananberg's annual base salary from \$464,386 to \$482,961, Ms. Sullivan's annual base salary from \$453,200 to \$471,328, and Mr. Nguyen's annual base salary from \$424,028 to \$445,229.
 The Board also approved increasing Dr. Ghosh's annual base salary from \$580,000 to \$609,000.